OpenInternet/System_Administrator_Guide_Text/en/best_practices/conducting_a_risk_assessment/index.md

 Based on your specific scenario, the list of potential risks can be overwhelming and can create a sense of “panic” among staff who may feel paralyzed by existing vulnerabilities that need to be addressed, especially if capacities are hugely lacking.

 As such, as a next step, it’s imperative to assess the probability and impact of these risks.
-Mapping these risks against a Risk Matrix will help you prioritize the areas where most attention is required, without overwhelming staff, business processes and limited resources.
+Mapping these risks against a Risk Matrix [^risk_matrix] will help you prioritize the areas where most attention is required, without overwhelming staff, business processes and limited resources.

 ![Risk Matrix](images/risk_matrix.png)